Mr.Keynes and the... Complexity! A suggested model for the General Theory: The kcx model

 \subsection{Dependent variables}

 <<Our dependent variables are the volume of employment and the national income (or national dividend) measured in wage-units.>> (\gt, p.$245$).
-The ``volume of employment'' is easily referred to the number of workers who are actually employed in any of existing firms, i.e., $ N_t= \sum_{h=1}^{g_n}N_{h,t}$, being $N_{h,t}$ the count of personnel hired by firm $h$.
-Since the unemployment is easily defined as $U_t=n_p-N_t$, the unemployment rate ($u_t$) is obviously computed as: $u_t=U_t /n_p=1-(N_t/n_p)$.
-Similarly, the national income is obtained by considering the summation of all distributed income in the economy, for all persons, i.e. $Y_t=\sum_{i=0}^{n_p}y_{i,t}$, where $y_{i,t}$ represents wages for workers and profits for entrepreneurs.
-Finally, all aggregate variables in wage-units are simply obtained by dividing the correspondent value by the wage-unit.
-For instance, income in wage-unit terms is $Y^w_{t}=Y_t/\bar{w}$.
+The ``volume of employment'' is the number of workers actually employed in any of existing firms, i.e., $ N_t= \sum_{h=1}^{g_n}N_{h,t}$, being $N_{h,t}$ the count of personnel hired by firm $h$.
+Since the unemployment is $U_t=n_p-N_t$, the unemployment rate is computed as: $u_t=U_t /n_p=1-(N_t/n_p)$.
+Similarly, the national income is obtained by considering the summation of all distributed income in the economy, for all persons, i.e. $Y_t=\sum_{i=0}^{n_p}y_{i,t}$, where $y_{i,t}$ represents wages for workers and profits for entrepreneurs, plus the non-distributed profits of income-relevant firms (i.e., wages, owner rents, and retained firms' profits generated by current production and sales).
+The accounting block of the model records aggregate expenditure as